 - Look for foreign objects by your heaters – This is an important tip if you have kids or pets since this is how plastic objects often find themselves behind heating units.
 The last thing you want is plastic objects to burn, releasing toxic fumes into the air.

 - Clean the oil burner – If your furnace is dirty, it won’t function properly.
 This can result in an excess of carbon monoxide to be produced, which can be harmful.

-- Have your carpets steam cleaned – Carpeting gets dirty relatively easy.
+- Have your carpets steam cleaned – Carpeting gets dirty relatively easily.
 It traps dirt and debris from when you walk across it in your shoes.
 It also traps a lot of dust.
 All of this can be released into the air, thereby diminishing your air quality.
-Have your carpets steam cleaned so that you won’t inhale these pollutants as you walk across your carpeting.
+Have your carpets steam cleaned so that you won’t inhale these pollutants as you walk across your carpeting?

 - Be careful about the use of candles – Candles can be a great way to provide atmosphere and aroma to your home.
 However, avoid candles made with lead-wicks or petroleum since they are terrible for your home’s air.

 Who can be affected by poor indoor pollution?

 Indoor pollution can affect anyone.
 The poor air quality you breathe in your home can affect your respiratory health if you have lung conditions, such as COPD, asthma, or bronchiectasis.
 However, not everyone’s lungs react to dust, dirt, and gases.

 You may spend more time indoors if you have a severe lung condition that makes it hard to move around.
 You are therefore likely to come into contact with things that affect the air you breathe indoors.
 Smoking, cleaning products, and mold may affect the quality of the air you breathe in your home.

 As their lungs are still developing, children are particularly vulnerable to poor indoor air quality.
 Because children’s airways are smaller, inflammation caused by outdoor and indoor pollution can cause them to narrow more easily than adults.